jasonmccampbell/spraycc/README.md

 of compilation units.
 Or, said another way, compile times in the hours if only a single machine were used.
 C and C++ are what I'm familiar with, but some unit test suites work well and most other flows driven by command-line-invoked steps are possible.

-SprayCC is functional, though still very much a work in progress.
+SprayCC is functional and useful, though could use some polish.
 See Usage below.

 # Prior Art
 Tools such as [DistCC](https://github.com/distcc/distcc) and [Icecream](https://github.com/icecc/icecream) provide